KonjacSource/ShiTT/README.md

 # ShiTT

-ShiTT is a shitty language with shitty features.
+ShiTT is a shitty language.

 ```haskell
 data Id {A : U} : (_ _ : A) -> U where